finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 # **upsertInstrumentsProperties**
 > UpsertInstrumentPropertiesResponse upsertInstrumentsProperties(instrumentProperties)

-[EARLY ACCESS] Upsert instrument properties
+[EARLY ACCESS] Upsert instruments properties

-Attempt to upsert property data for one or more instruments, properties, and effective dates.
-The response will include the details of any failures that occurred during data storage.
-It is important to always check the &#39;Failed&#39; collection for any unsuccessful results.
+Update or insert one or more instrument properties for one or more instruments.
+Each instrument property will be updated  if it already exists and inserted if it does not.
+If any properties fail to be updated or inserted, none will be updated or inserted and  the reason for the failure will be returned.

 ### Example
 ```java